 Canadian Coin and Currency has a full summary of the controversy.

-Is the Hudson’s Bay Company still legally obligated to give the Queen a package of beaver pelts (or some such archaic, colonial-era offering) every time she visits Canada?
+Is the Hudson’s Bay Company still legally obligated to give the British monarch a package of beaver pelts (or some such archaic, colonial-era offering) every time they visit Canada?

 This used to be true, but isn’t anymore.

 According to the HBC website, the Bay’s 1670 Royal Charter originally included a stipulation calling for a “payment of a rent of ‘two elk and two black beaver’ whenever the Sovereign or his Successors should enter into the area of the Company’s tenure,” and the company fulfilled this obligation — known as the Rent Ceremony — the first four times British royalty visited Canada.
 In 1927, 1939, and 1959 they gave the obligatory elk and beaver pelts to Prince Edward of Wales (1894-1972), King George VI (1895-1952) and Queen Elizabeth II, respectively, and in 1970 the company organized a bit of a PR stunt by donating two living elk and beavers to Winnipeg’s Assiniboine Park Zoo in the Queen’s name.
 The year 1970 also saw the HBC charter get amended and modernized, and among other things, the royal fur payment tradition was removed.

 Did Canada, England, or the Hudson’s Bay Company purposely try to kill Indians by giving them blankets (possibly even iconic HBC “stripe” blankets) infected with smallpox?

 No. On their website, the Hudson’s Bay Company calls this “one of the most widely propagated and misunderstood stories in North American history.”
 They track the legend to some letters exchanged by British colonial officials in the 18th century, in which a similar idea was discussed, but “there is no hard evidence that this plan was ever enacted.”
 The scientific concept that diseases can be spread by germs or infected materials was not mainstream knowledge until the mid-19th century.

 Do Canada’s aboriginal nations only have a legal relationship with the British monarch, not Canada?